Get menopause ready in your 30s

 Every woman is different in how they feel during the menopause and the time of transition before it, known as the perimenopause.
 Stress on the body from dietary choices, emotions, a lack of sleep, exercise or relaxation can have a big impact on the balance of hormones and any symptoms that may develop at this time.

-Gut health can also be significantly impacted during the transition from perimenopause to menopause.
-Our latest research revealed that 91% of women surveyed experienced changes in their gut health during menopause and nearly two-thirds of women first noticed their gut health changing during perimenopause.
+Gut health can also be significantly impacted during the transition from perimenopause to menopause.* Our latest survey revealed that 91% of women surveyed experienced changes in their gut health during menopause and nearly two-thirds of women first noticed their gut health changing during perimenopause.
 Discover the 8 common gut health changes during perimenopause and menopause.

 You can do something about it and your body may thank you later!
 Changes in your diet and lifestyle can help you be better prepared for the perimenopause and beyond.
 Read about the most effective changes in diet during menopause.